sIf you believed everything you read on the internet, you’d think that mobile phones are taking over the world.

-In a way, though, they are – last year for the first time mobile traffic exceeded desktop traffic, reflecting the momentous shift that’s been happening in consumer browsing habits for some time now.
+In a way, though, they are.
+Last year, for the first time ever, mobile traffic exceeded desktop traffic.
+This shows the momentous shift that’s been happening in consumer browsing habits for some time now.
 Namely that we now use our mobiles for everything.
 Checking social media, browsing the news, shopping – our mobiles are never out of our hands.

-And this is why brands with mobile optimised or responsive websites have been enjoying the spoils of higher traffic and increased conversion.
-A lot of companies are trailing behind when it comes to making their website pleasant and easy to use on mobile.
+This is why brands with mobile-friendly or responsive websites have been enjoying the spoils of higher traffic and increased conversion.
+Many companies trail behind when it comes to making their website pleasant and easy to use on mobile.
 Where does your website fall on the spectrum?

 To help you make boost your mobile conversion rates, here are five ways to improve your mobile website.

 1. Make your website a pleasure to use on mobile

 First things first; is your website responsive, or do you have a mobile optimised version?
 If the answer to both of these questions is no, then don’t read the rest of this blogpost and get yourself a responsive website!

 Do you need help checking to see if your website is mobile friendly?
 Then visit Google’s Mobile-friendly test and enter the URL of the web page you need to test.

 If you’re still relying on the desktop version of your site to carry you through, your conversions are likely to be suffering.
 The standard of mobile websites is so high these days that consumers have little to no patience with pinching, scrolling and squinting in order to just read content or perform an action.
 If your website acts this way, it’s likely to be slow to load and will also make you appear dated and old-fashioned in comparison to competitors.